-In December, we will be launching a new timetable, featuring a range of benefits for our customers in the South West.
-More trains with additional capacity will run between London Paddington and the South West, improving connections as well as providing a faster average journey time.
+In December 2019, we launched a new timetable, featuring a range of benefits for our customers in the South West.
+More trains with additional capacity are now running between London Paddington and the South West, improving connections as well as providing a faster average journey time than before.

-We will also introduce more trains with more capacity on local services between Plymouth and Penzance, helping you to enjoy your journey in a more comfortable environment.
+We introduced more trains with more capacity on local services between Plymouth and Penzance, helping you to enjoy your journey in a more comfortable environment.

-To help provide a more reliable infrastructure to run our new timetable, Network Rail will be carrying out waterproofing work to Hayle Viaduct between Saturday 15 and Sunday 23 February 2020.
-They will also use this time to relay track on the St Ives Bay Line as well as through Camborne station.
+To help provide a more reliable infrastructure to run our new timetable, Network Rail will be carrying out track renewals at Penzance, St Erth and Redruth this December.

 What you need to know:

-buses will replace trains between Truro and Penzance
+buses will replace trains between St Erth and Penzance

 an amended, hourly train service will continue to run between Truro and Plymouth with only minor alterations further into Devon